Trial and error: early pilot training for the RFC in the Great War

 Whitehouse caught the buzz that arrived with the new fighter: “From that day on we went to work on Jerry with the Bristol Fighters, and within two weeks the General Staff and royalty were visiting the squadron, and our pictures were being splashed over every paper in the Empire”.

-Observer/gunner Archie Whitehouse scripted a particularly lyrical account of a six-ship Brisfit formation taking-off for Gontrode: “They stand throbbing, wing-tip to wing-tip, their propellers glistening in the sunshine.
+Observer/gunner Archie Whitehouse scripted a particularly lyrical account of a six-ship Brisfit formation taking-off for a Gontrode escort: “They stand throbbing, wing-tip to wing-tip, their propellers glistening in the sunshine.
 The leader’s hand goes up, and the pilots take the alert with hands on throttles.
 The leader’s hand goes down and the machines seem to stiffen for the spring as the motors open up.
 The rudders waggle and the colours flash.
 The observers in their brown leather helmets snuggle down inside the scarff-ring and flick friendly salutes to each other.
 Then they are away in a swirl of dust, and suddenly all climb together.”

 Once airborne, the Brisfits headed for Ypres, where they rendezvoused with the DH.4s, and set course for Gontrode.